Ne-k/Docs/README.md

 --> *For a tl;dr for those who don't want to read that block of text:* **Any data that goes through ToD, either when enabling a feature, or deleted messages, all data of that server will be deleted either when being kicked from a server, or will be deleted altogether in the yearly database wipe.
 And no data will be kept longer than the time the bot is kept in a server.**

-> For any questions or concerns, open up an issue, dm Nek#2937, or join the [Discord Server](https://discord.gg/PVC35NbeTD).
+> For any questions, concerns or data removal, open up an issue, or dm Nek#2937, or join the [Discord Server](https://discord.gg/PVC35NbeTD).

 # Image Examples: